 Shantz made the Pottstown High School baseball team as an outfielder.
 His manager told him to forget about being a pitcher because he was too small.
 He never showed off the snappy curveball he’d been practicing for years with his brother in their backyard.
 He played well for the high-school team though it did not have a good record.
 He was also a fine diver on the varsity swim team.

-Perhaps Bobby’s serious childhood illness had impaired his growth, for when he graduated from high school in 1943, he was still under 5 feet tall.
-He got a job as a busboy in the cafeteria of the nearby Jacobs Aircraft plant, where he made the plant baseball team, but sat on the bench.
+Perhaps Bobby’s serious childhood illness had impaired his growth, for when he graduated from high school in 1943, he was still less than five feet tall.
+He got a job as a busboy in the cafeteria of the nearby Jacobs Aircraft plant, and he made the plant baseball team, though he sat on the bench.

 The family moved to Philadelphia when Bobby’s father took a job at a shipyard there.
 The family’s relocation was a good break for Bobby and Billy.
 Their new neighborhood was a hotbed of sports activities and gave the brothers more opportunities to play ball.
 Bobby played sandlot baseball and Pop Warner football, and continued to grow.
 In 1944 he got a $75-a-week job at the Disston Saw Company as a glazer, shining saws.
 His draft board called him in, but he was rejected for military service because he was one inch below the minimum 5-foot height requirement.
 Though Bobby was short, his hands were comparatively large and strong which helped him to excel at athletics.